wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. In your Wavefront instance, click **Integrations** on the toolbar.
 1. In the Featured section, click the **Amazon Web Services** tile.
-1. Click the **Setup** tab.
-1. Click the **Advanced** link.
+1. On the **Overview** tab search for the instance that you want to enable or disable.
-1. In the row that contains the integration that you want to enable or disable, click the ellipsis icon, and select **Enable** or **Disable**.
+1. In the row that contains the integration that you want to enable or disable, click the ellipsis icon, and select an option.
+   * **Enable** > **[Service Name]**
+   * **Disable** > **[Service Name]**

+   You should select to enable and disable a CloudWatch, Metrics+, or CloudTrail service.

 ### Delete AWS Integrations

-You can delete an AWS integration if you no longer need it:
+You can delete an AWS integration if you no longer need it.
+New metrics will no longer be fetched from the AWS integration that you deleted.
+However, existing metrics are not affected.

 1. In your Wavefront instance, click **Integrations** on the toolbar.
 1. In the Featured section, click the **Amazon Web Services** tile.
-1. Click the **Setup** tab.
+1. On the **Overview** tab search for and select the instance that you want to delete.
-1. Click the **Advanced** link.
+1. Click the **Delete** button.

+In addition, you can also delete a single service within an integration instance.

-1. In the row that contains the integration that you want to delete, click the ellipsis icon, and select **Delete**.
+1. In the row that contains the integration service that you want to delete, click the ellipsis icon, and select **Delete** > **[Service Name]**.
 1. Confirm the deletion.

-New metrics will no longer be fetched from the AWS integration that you deleted.
-However, existing metrics are not affected.

 ## Viewing AWS Metrics